-You will need to fill out the following fields:
+- You will need to fill out the following:

-To be able to see this report you need to ensure that you have RTI enabled for the business by going to Payroll Settings > Business Settings > HMRC Settings.
+To be able to see this report you need to ensure that you have RTI enabled for the business.
+To enable RTI:

 Once submitted, if you want to send these automatically in the future then you can go back into the HMRC Settings screen and set the system to automatically send the EPS on a specified date each month (or leave as is for manual submissions).